mtorials/hugo-mt32/content/posts/ansible-install.md

 # What is ansible?

 Ansible is a automation platform to automate process.
-Example like install full automaticli vms oder windows update and more..
+Example like install full automatic Virtual Machines oder Windows updates and more..
 It work with the language yml.
 You can create "Playbooks" through which an order is executed.

 # How to Install Ansbile.